-The aim of molecular biology is to explain biological phenomena (for instance protein synthesis, cell cycle, and so on) in light of macromolecules (like nucleotides and amino acids) that compose it.
-In philosophy of biology, the received view (Tabery et al [2015]) assumes that the unit of explanation of molecular biology is the mechanistic model (Bechtel and Abrahamsen [2005]), namely a description of how biological components are organized in order to produce a specific biological phenomenon (Machamer et al [2000]).
+The aim of molecular biology is to explain biological phenomena (e.g. protein synthesis, cell cycle) in light of macromolecules (e.g. nucleotides, amino acids, etc) that compose it.

+In philosophy of biology, the received view (Tabery, Piotrowska and Darden 2015) assumes that the unit of explanation of molecular biology is the mechanistic model (Bechtel and Abrahamasen 2005), namely a description of how biological components are organized in order to produce a specific biological phenomenon (Machamer et al 2000).
 The more a mechanistic model (or a description) can depict precisely the way macromolecules are organized to fully account for the phenomenon, the more the biological phenomenon is explained.
-This view is also endorsed by prominent molecular biologists (Weinberg [1985]; Alberts [2012]).
-Therefore, models of phenomena -in the sense of accurate representations of phenomena -play a crucial explanatory role in molecular biology.
+This view is also endorsed by prominent molecular biologists (Weinberg 1985; Alberts 2012).
+Therefore, models of phenomena - in the sense of accurate representations of phenomena - play a crucial explanatory role in molecular biology.
 Consider for instance the model of CRISPR-Cas system (Figure 1).